TheRaymondPlex/Tasks/task7.com/README.md

 - run `git clone https://github.com/TheRaymondPlex/Tasks/tree/Task7`.
 - Install composer for PHP if you don't have it already.
 - Install composer dependencies with `composer install`.
+- Rename `.env.example` file to `.env`.
+- Fill the required fields in `.env` file with correct data.